Selecting plants to thrive in this landscape requires consideration of our microclimate and environment, with characteristics such as:

 Beaked hazelnut: Volunteers and new additions doing quite well: squirrels get all the nuts.

-Douglas spirea: A native that some find too aggressive in wetlands, which has done surprisingly well with drought.
+Douglas spirea: A native that some find too aggressive in wetlands, which can also thrive surprisingly well in dry areas.

 Ninebark: Both Pacific (native) and cultivars are showing persistence

-Rhododendrons: They have always been popular in our area, certainly for good reason.
-The deer leave them alone completely.
-However, mine demand a lot of water and fertilizer and suffer from too much sun exposure.
+Rhododendrons: They have long been popular in our area, certainly for good reason.
+The deer leave them alone, but they can require water, fertilizer, and shade.

 Apples: Can handle drought once established, but the fruit will always suffer from pests without treatment.
-I am enjoying the beauty of crabapples.
+Crabapples are an interesting alternative.

 Flowering quince: Fairly drought and deer tolerant but not thriving.